THE EXTRAORDINARY ADVENTURES OF ADELE BLANC-SEC

 The Extraordinary Adventures of Adele Blanc-Sec works amiably enough.
 The digital effects are variable and not always the most convincing but the film shines unevenly through for the most part.
 The major complaint might be that the show never builds to the big dramatic action set-piece that you expect it to and as you certainly would get if Adele Blanc-Sec were a Hollywood film.
 Instead, all that we get is the image of the revived mummies passing out into the streets of Paris and shocking bystanders, whereupon this particular plot seems to come to an abrupt halt.
 The film then goes out on a decidedly downbeat coda where Adele is seen boarding the Titanic.
 Clearly, Besson and his team were hoping that The Extraordinary Adventures of Adele Blanc-Sec would be successful enough to produce a sequel, although the films failure to get a release outside of film festivals in many English-speaking countries, including no theatrical release in the US, makes the likelihood we will see any more adventures of Adele Blanc-Sec dim.

 Luc Bessons other genre films of genre note are the arty Le Dernier Combat (1983) set in a post-holocaust world where people have become mute; the space opera/action film The Fifth Element (1997); his fantastical interpretation of the historical story of Joan of Arc in The Messenger: The Story of Joan of Arc (1999); the eccentric angelic intervention film Angel-A (2005); Arthur and the Invisibles (2006), a part-live, part-animated film based on his own childrens books about adventures in a land of miniaturised people, and its sequels Arthur and the Revenge of Maltazard (2009) and Arthur and the Two Worlds War (2010); Lucy (2014) in which Scarlett Johansson gains enormously expanded mental abilities; and the space opera Valerian and the City of a Thousand Planets (2017).
-Besson also produced and wrote The Dancer (2000) about a mute dancer who gains expression through a unique sound invention; produced the mystical quasi-sf Quebecois film Chaos and Desire (2002): wrote and produced the End Times serial killer thriller Crimson Rivers II: Angels of the Apocalypse (2003); produced the serial killer film Tristan (2003); produced and wrote the futuristic action film Banlieue 13 (2004); produced the serial killer thriller Tell No One (2006); produced the Backwoods Brutality film Frontier(s) (2007); produced the videogame adaptation Hitman (2007); produced the horror film The Secret (2007); produced and wrote Banlieue 13: Ultimatum (2009); produced the animated A Monster in Paris (2011); produced the orbiting prison film Lockout (2012); and wrote/produced the English-language Banlieue 13 remake Brick Mansions (2014).
+Besson also produced and wrote The Dancer (2000) about a mute dancer who gains expression through a unique sound invention; produced the mystical quasi-sf Quebecois film Chaos and Desire (2002): wrote and produced the End Times serial killer thriller Crimson Rivers II: Angels of the Apocalypse (2003); produced the serial killer film Tristan (2003); produced and wrote the futuristic action film Banlieue 13 (2004); produced the serial killer thriller Tell No One (2006); produced the Backwoods Brutality film Frontier(s) (2007); produced the videogame adaptation Hitman (2007); produced the horror film The Secret (2007); produced and wrote Banlieue 13: Ultimatum (2009); produced the animated A Monster in Paris (2011); produced the orbiting prison film Lockout (2012); wrote/produced the English-language Banlieue 13 remake Brick Mansions (2014); and wrote/produced Warriors Gate (2016) in which a videogamer is transported to Ancient China.